Science, Art, Litt, Science based Art & Science Communication

-5. You can shorten or delay a period by using drugs.
+5. You can shorten or delay a period by using drugs ( to participate in rituals).
 You shouldn’t try to fight your body’s natural menstrual cycle.
 Doing so could potentially cause other health problems ( However, I must add here that in fact, not only have female astronauts already tried out the continuous-pill method for obvious reasons, but more women on Earth are opting out of periods too.
 And the pills do come with some risks—blood clots in the legs and lungs, breast cancer which are a main concern).

 6. Menstrual blood is different from regular blood and therefore is 'bad blood'.
 Menstrual blood is regular blood.
 This myth probably gained traction because menstrual blood flows from the vagina which is placed between anus and urethra.
 And because vaginas are a normal part of the female body, there’s nothing unusual or wrong with menstrual blood.
 And it has no odour on its own too.

 7. Some types of food are bad for women when they have their periods.
 Not true.
 When it comes to eating during a girl's period the same rules apply as when she doesn't have her period: She can eat anything she wants, but remember that healthy food is called healthy for a reason.
 There is no need to drastically change a girl's diet during her period.
 However, she might need more iron if she tends to lose a lot of blood during her period and should take foods that contain iron like green leafy vegetables.